kennytilton/mxtodomvc/README.md

 # TodoMVC, with Matrix Inside&trade;
-*An introduction by example to Matrix dataflow and mxWeb*
+*An introduction by example to Matrix dataflow and mxWeb, building the TodoMVC classic*

 The *Matrix* dataflow library endows application state with causal power, freeing us of the burden of propagating change across highly interdependent models.
 More grandly, it brings our application models to life, animating them in response to streams of external inputs.

+We choose mxWeb as the vehicle for introducing Matrix because nothing challenges a developer more than keeping application state straight while an intelligent user does their best to use a rich interface correctly.
+Then marketing wants a U/X overhaul.

+*mxWeb* is a thin web un-framework built atop Matrix.
+We say "un-framework" because mxWeb exists only to wire the DOM for dataflow.
+The API design imperative is that the MDN reference be the mxWeb reference; mxWeb itself introduces no new architecture.

-Matrix does this by enhancing how we initialize, read, and write individual properties:
+Matrix does this simply by enhancing how we initialize, read, and write individual properties:
 * properties can be initialized as a literal value or as a function;
 * should some property `A` be initialized with a literal, we can write to it;
-* should a functional `B` read `A`, `A` remembers `B`;
+* should a functional property `B` read `A`, `A` remembers `B`;
 * when we write to `A`, `A` tells `B`; and
 * we can supply "on change" callbacks for properties.